brianvanderburg2/taskrun/doc/readme.txt

     Set a description on a variable to be displayed with the variable-related help.
 The value is applied recursively so can be any of the above types as well.

+env[name] = Locked(value)

+    Set a variable to be locked.
+Once locked it cannot be changed again

+env[name] = Delayed(fn, once=True)

+    Set a variable to be a delayed function call.
+The function may be called once and the result remembered, or each time the variable is accessed.

 env[name]
 ---------